How Latinas Can Break Free From The Likeability Trap

 Create your own projects

 When coaching emerging Latina journalists, one of the most important pieces of advice Menendez imparts is one she received herself: “Stop asking for permission to do this, and put your money where your mouth is.”
 It’s a life-changing tip that her business partner Juleyka Lantigua-William, co-owner and executive producer of Latina to Latina, first shared with her a few years ago.
-At the time, Menendez was shopping the podcast around to different production studios that didn’t share her enthusiasm or vision for the project.
-Discouraged, Menendez sought counsel from Lantigua-William, who motivated her to consider a different option: creating the podcast herself.
+At the time, Menendez was beginning to shape the podcast but imagined it as a project that would live within an existing media organization.
+Menendez sought counsel from Lantigua-William, who motivated her to consider a different option: creating the podcast herself.
 “She asked, ‘Why don’t you just own this yourself?’”
 Menendez remembers.
 She began investing her own money, time, and energy into the project.
 "It has been the most fulfilling thing I’ve ever done," she says.
 The project has been mighty successful, too.
 In June, Latina to Latina celebrated one million lifetime downloads, a bona fide that silences early criticisms that the podcast is "too niche" and affirms that Latinas crave and deserve intimate long-form conversations explaining how they navigate complicated work and life challenges to build careers they love.

 While many women of color are leaving their full-time jobs to prioritize their passion projects, Menendez has actually maintained a career in corporate media while creating projects of her own.
 The audiences she reaches through both MSNBC and Latina to Latina are valuable and fulfilling.
 Still, she admits, holding down both posts, especially as a mother, isn’t without its complications.
 Nonetheless, she has been able to maintain work-life balance by letting go of perfectionism.
 “It’s all messy,” she says.
 “Don’t let anyone allow you to believe it’s a color-coded perfect calendar.
 I’m sending emails online at the grocery store.
 I’m taking phone calls while I’m picking my kid up from school.
 The way I make it work is by not being precious about how a lot of these things get done, so long as they get done.”